AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 `numbers on section titles only there for organization purposes, to be removed before publishing`

-## 1 Valentine's day, celebrate the love

-As Valentine's day approaches, people start to plan how to celebrate their love and give way to their passions and desires.
-There is, however, one question many will have: "_What did Saint Valentine have to do with love?_".
-As with many Christian celebrations, there is a distant pagan origin to it.

-Such origin appears to be the Roman celebration of Lupercalia, a festivity around female fertility in which a dog and a goat would be sacrificed.
-Since, apparently, these sacrifices alone would not guarantee that women would be fertile, they would then whip them with pieces of skin from the slain animals.
-Moreover, this celebration included a matchmaking lottery in which young couples would be randomly united for at least the duration of Lupercalia, in a crude version of the modern "First Date".

-But then, surprising no one, the Catholic church banned Lupercalia.
-In 5th Century pope Gelasius I, decided to incorporate Lupercalia into the already Christian Valentine's Day.
-This adulteration of such a seemingly joyful (albeit obscene) celebration was probably not very well received but those used to would rather whip women with dead animals than celebrate love (probably more people than you imagine).

-Saint Valentine's history is the classical Christian martyr: be a nice person, do something that's illegal but shouldn't, get offer freedom in exchange for betraying your god, refuse, get killed.
-In the case of Valentine, his "crime" was secretly marry young couples in the times when the Roman emperor his troops would fight better if he abolished marriage.

-We won't argue if that was a smart move, but I cannot imagine how having a wife and kids home waiting for you would not be a great motivation to be done with war fast and victorious.

 ## 2 Couples do what couples do